 The accruals basis is used for larger businesses because it more accurately matches the sale with the cost of the sale in the same accounting period.
 Of course, this requires more accounting expertise to get it right, and it make reporting more meaningful.
 The accruals basis is also a legal requirement for larger business.

-However, HMRC have accepted that for small businesses, the extra accounting cost might be an extra burden, and therefore the Cash Basis option has been introduced.
+However, HMRC have accepted that for small businesses, the extra accounting cost might be an extra burden, and therefore the Cash Basis option has been introduced, because the accounts are easier to prepare.

 UK Gov Guide - Simpler Income Tax: Cash Basis